Prompt Optimization

 After creating a new prompt baseline

-Once you have a working prompt and dataset, run optimization to improve it before going to production.
+Once you have a working prompt, dataset, and evaluation criteria, run optimization to improve it before going to production.

 When evaluation scores drop